 Who are young adult carers?

-A young adult carer is a young person, aged between 16-25 who takes on a caring role, for a family member who has a disability, long-term illness, mental illness (including depression, anxieties) or drug/alcohol substance misuse.
+A young adult carer is a young person, aged between 16-25 who takes on a caring role for a family member who has a disability, long-term illness, mental illness (including depression, anxieties) or drug/alcohol substance misuse.

-STRIVE – supporting young adult carers
+Supporting young adult carers

-We work with young adult carers to support and maintain their emotional and physical well-being.
+We work with young adult carers to support and maintain their emotional and physical wellbeing.
 Enabling them to build up their confidence, social skills, and future planning especially in to education, employment and training opportunities.